 "Each of these award recipients has given countless hours of volunteer service within the TDCJ and we are extremely grateful for their efforts," said director Collier.
-"They help to make a profound impact on the lives of thousands of offenders and, in doing so, make Texas safer.
+"They help to make a profound impact on the lives of thousands of residents and, in doing so, make Texas safer.
 They are truly everyday heroes."

 Chairman Wainwright said, "These award recipients are giving of their time and gifts to help build better communities throughout Texas.
 We are extremely thankful for the volunteers we recognize with these awards.
-They selflessly serve others out of a sense of responsibility to their fellow Texans and to the offenders."
+They selflessly serve others out of a sense of responsibility to their fellow Texans and to the residents."

 Ms. Taylor is a dedicated TDCJ volunteer who has been instrumental in the success of the Storybook Project at the San Saba Unit.
-Female offenders will select a book appropriate for their child's age and then read the book as they are recorded.
-Volunteers then transfer the recording to a CD that is sent to the offender's child along with the book.
+Female residents will select a book appropriate for their child's age and then read the book as they are recorded.
+Volunteers then transfer the recording to a CD that is sent to the resident's child along with the book.
 The Storybook Project helps foster a relationship between the mother and child during her incarceration.
-It also helps to motivate the offender to read to their child which can be critical to their success and ability to break the chain of criminal behavior.
+It also helps to motivate the resident to read to their child which can be critical to their success and ability to break the chain of criminal behavior.

 From left to right: TBCJ Chairman Dale Wainwright, Mr. Taylor, Debra Taylor, Supreme Court Justice Jimmy Blacklock, and TDCJ Executive Director Bryan Collier.

 "Ms. Taylor's dedication to promoting literacy and helping others is critical to education and reentry efforts," Windham School District Superintendent Dr. Clint Carpenter said.
-"We are proud of her and of the many citizen volunteers who are supporting efforts to give offenders second chances to succeed in life."
+"We are proud of her and of the many citizen volunteers who are supporting efforts to give residents second chances to succeed in life."

 WSD Principal Toni McMillan (left), Women's Storybook Project founder and Director Judith Dullnig, WSD Superintendent Dr. Clint Carpenter, and a volunteer from Women's Storybook Project congratulate Debra Taylor (center).